stride-for-success/stridehaven/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-v3 License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact

-For more information about the Stride for Success Foundation, [visit our website](https://strideforsuccess.org/contact)
+For more information about the Stride for Success Foundation, [visit our website](https://strideforsuccess.org/)